simonangel-fong/AWS_DjangoECDeployer/README.md

 - video

-- screenshot

 ---

 ## Diagram

 ![diagram](./pic/diagram.png)

-- **EC Django Deployer CICD Workflow**:
+- **EC Django Deployer CICD Workflow**

-  - EC Django Deployer developer commits and pushes new version to the GitHub repository, triggering the CICD workflow using CodePipeline, CodeBuild, and CodeDeploy.
+  - EC Django Deployer developers commit and push a new version to the GitHub repository, triggering the CICD workflow using CodePipeline, CodeBuild, and CodeDeploy.

-- **Target Django Project Deployment Workflow**:
+- **Target Django Project Deployment Workflow**

-  - 1. Target Django Project owner signs into the EC Django Deployer website with domain name and creates a provision request.
+  1. The Target Django Project owner signs into the Django ECDeployer website with a domain name and creates a provisioning request.
-  - 2. Provision request saves the information of the target Django project.
+  2. The provisioning request saves the information of the target Django project.
-  - 3. A new EC2 instance is provisioned using AWS SDK boto3, predefined AMI, and user data script.
+  3. A new EC2 instance is provisioned using AWS SDK boto3, a predefined AMI, and a user data script.

-- **Public users access to Target Project**:
+- **Public Users' Access to the Target Project**
-  - Once the target project's deployment finishes, public users can access to target project using the EC2 instance's public IP address.
+  - Once the deployment of the target project finishes, public users can access the target project using the EC2 instance's public IP address.

 ---